 Company name and Australian Company Number (ACN)

-Before deciding on the name for a new company, it should be checked that the proposed company name does not infringe any intellectual property rights of third parties.
+Before deciding on the name for a new company, it should be checked that the proposed company name is available and does not infringe any intellectual property rights of third parties.

-Following registration, each company will be allocated with a unique nine digit Australian Company Number (ACN).
-Directors should ensure that the company’s name and ACN appears on all of its public documents.
+Following registration, each company will be allocated with a unique nine-digit Australian Company Number (ACN).
+Directors should ensure that the company’s name and ACN appear on all of its public documents.

 Low minimum share capital requirement

-In Australia, there is no minimum share capital requirement for Pty Limited companies so it is acceptable, and not uncommon, to incorporate a Pty Limited company with a share capital of AUD$2.
+In Australia, there is no minimum share capital requirement for Pty Limited companies so it is acceptable, and not uncommon, to incorporate a Pty Limited company with a share capital of AU$120.

-The company may appoint a secretary.
-If a Pty Limited company does not appoint a secretary, each director of the company is liable for a breach of the responsibilities of a secretary.
+The Pty Ltd company may appoint a secretary.
+If a Pty Ltd company does not appoint a secretary, each director of the company is liable for a breach of the responsibilities of a secretary.
 The person appointed as secretary needs to have their ordinary place of residence in Australia.

 Opening local premises